Why water should be the Biden Administration’s top environmental priority

 But the Colton report used Circle of Blue’s 12,000 gallon monthly price as the basis for its numerator.
 So The Guardian’s startling graphs reflect the prices for for very high volumes of water.

 Next Colton used the 12,000 gallon monthly price to “derive estimated bills given average household sizes for each Census Tract,” according to a footnote on page 6.
-How Colton derived the prices is a complete mystery; he never explains the procedure, and the footnote is the only mention of how he calculated prices.** A simple table of monthly prices is nowhere in the 88-page report.†
+How Colton derived the prices is a complete mystery; he never explains the procedure, and the footnote is the only mention of how he calculated prices.† A simple table of monthly prices is strangely absent from the 88-page report.

 Claims about the affordability of anything implies some relationship between costs and resources.
-Colton’s sole measure of resource affordability is the Federal Poverty Level (FPL).*** The FPL’s quirky origin story is fascinating—it’s based on 1962 food costs—and the problems with FPL are well-documented in voluminous research.
-FPL It remains a touchstone in policy discussions nonetheless, mainly because it’s familiar and easily available from the US Census Bureau.
+Colton’s sole measure of resource affordability is the Federal Poverty Level (FPL).
+The FPL’s quirky origin story is fascinating—it’s based on 1962 food costs—and the problems with FPL are well-documented in voluminous research.
+Despite its quirks and flaws, FPL remains a touchstone in policy discussions nonetheless, mainly because it’s familiar and easily available from the US Census Bureau.

 The main problem with FPL for purposes of assessing water and sewer affordability is that it’s insensitive to local costs of living.
 FPLS also a one-size-fits-all number national number (hence, “federal”): whether you live in pricey San Francisco or cheap Buffalo, the denominator is the same.
 Home energy, health care, taxes, and especially housing varies wildly across the country, but FPL is insensitive to those costs.
 Efforts like United Way’s ALICE are aimed at providing a more realistic assessment of cost of living by accounting for that variation.